IBM/staticroute-operator/README.md

     - export `KUBECONFIG` environment variable to the path of kubeconfig file (if not set, default $$HOME/.kube/config will be used)
     - login to your docker registry using your credentials (ie.: docker login... , ibmcloud cr login etc.)

+# Customizations
+ * Routing table: By default static route controller uses #254 table to configure static routes.
+The table number is configurable by giving a valid number between 0 and 254 as `TARGET_TABLE` environment variable.
+Changing the target table on a running operator is not supported.
+You have to properly terminate all the existing static routes by deleting the custom resources before restarting the operator with the new config.

 # Updating the Custom Resource Definitions (CRDs)
 Make sure, that every time you modify anything in `*_types.go` file, run the `make update-operator-resource` to update generated code for `k8s` and `CRDs`.